Ghini/ghini.desktop/doc/installing.rst

 .. admonition:: technical note
    :class: note

       You can study the script to see what steps if runs for you.

-In short it will install dependencies which can't be satisfied in a virtual environment, then it will create a virtual environment named ``ghide``, use git to download the sources to a directory named ``~/Local/github/Ghini/ghini.desktop``, and connect this
+      In short it will install dependencies which can't be satisfied in a virtual environment, then it will create a virtual environment named ``ghide``, use git to download the sources to a directory named ``~/Local/github/Ghini/ghini.desktop``, and connect this git checkout
-           git checkout to the ``ghini-1.0`` branch (this you can consider a production line), it then builds ghini, downloading all remaining dependencies in the virtual environment, and finally it creates a startup script.
+      to the ``ghini-1.0`` branch (this you can consider a production line), it then builds ghini, downloading all remaining dependencies in the virtual environment, and finally it creates the ``ghini`` startup script.

       If you have ``sudo`` permissions, it will be placed in ``/usr/local/bin``, otherwise in your ``~/bin`` folder.
-Again if you

 .. rubric:: Next...